Air engagements of the Gulf War: 19 January 1991

 As coalition strike aircraft flew back towards Saudi Arabia, they requested fighter support to ensure Iraqi aircraft did not pursue them.
 As Tollini’s flight was also returning to base, the task fell to a flight of F-15s led by Capt.
 Cesar Rodriguez, protecting AWACS and tanker aircraft over Saudi airspace.
 Rodriguez and Capt.
 Craig Underhill split off from the group, and flew into Iraq.
 They detected two MiG-29s in the vicinity of H-2 airfield, but the MiGs broke away from the F-15s, apparently trying to lure them towards SAMs around Baghdad.

 The F-15s turned away from the SAM threat, but AWACS called out another contact 13 miles from them.
 The F-15s turned to meet the threat, which locked onto Rodriguez’s aircraft.
 Underhill, with the help of a SIGINT aircraft, identified the aircraft as a MiG-29, as Rodriguez performed evasive maneuvers and dispensed chaff.
 Underhill launched an AIM-7.
 Rodriguez, now 4 miles from the MiG, saw the missile pass over his jet, and destroy the MiG.

 Unbeknownst to the F-15 pilots, another MiG-29 had been trailing few miles behind the first.

 As Rodriguez and Underhill sought to refuel from a tanker, AWACS called out the second MiG, 10 miles to their north and directly behind them.
-However, Underhill’s radar mistakenly identified the contact as a friendly, forcing the F-15 pilots to get closer to visually identify it.
+Underhill’s radar mistakenly identified the contact as a friendly, forcing the F-15 pilots to get closer to visually identify it.
 As the MiG made a series of turns, Rodriguez flew directly towards the contact, while Underhill climbed.

 As Rodriguez passed the aircraft, he recognized it as an Iraqi MiG-29, and both he and the MiG broke left.
 Underhill continued flying overhead, seeking an opportunity to re-engage.
 Rodriguez gained a slight advantage, but was unable to get into position to employ his weapons.

 The two aircraft descended to very low altitude, forcing the MiG pilot to make a desperate move to escape; he began a split s maneuver, but was unable to pull out before hitting the ground.